dylan-seattle/BigFootGophers/README.md

 Challenge 7: Write a script that will create 2 EC2 instances and add them as nodes to a new Elastic Load Balancer.
 Worth 5 Points

 Challenge 8: Write an application that will:
 Create a new Autoscaling Group.
-Supplying a ssh key to be installed at /root/.ssh/authorized_keys, an AMI from Challenge 2 , installs ssm, and CodeDeploy.
-Create a Elastic Load Balancer
-Add the new ASG to the ELB
-Set up ELB monitor and custom error page.
-Create a Route53 DNS record based on a FQDN for the ELB Write the error page html to a file in S3 for backup failover.
+Create a Elastic Load Balancer .
+Add the new ASG to the ELB .Set up ELB monitor and custom error page.
+Create a Route53 DNS record based on a FQDN for the ELB .
+Write the error page html to a file in S3 for backup failover.
+The Launchconfig for the ASG needs the following :
+* a valid Key Pair
+* an AMI from Challenge 2
+* installs ssm
+* installs CodeDeploy agent
 Worth 20 Points

 ##API Challenge Group C - Tools

-Challenge 8: User Packer.io to build an AMI that when passed the arguments image and instance type it creates a new AMI with ssm, scaleft, ansible, awscli, and GO path.
+Challenge 9: User Packer.io to build an AMI that when passed the arguments image and instance type it creates a new AMI with ssm, scaleft, ansible, awscli, and GO path.
 Worth 10 Points

 ##API Challenge Group D - Messaging

-Challenge 11: Write an application that will create a SQS queue and send it a message.
-Worth 3 points Challenge 12: Write an application that prints hello world if the SQS queue has a message.
+Challenge 10: Write an application that will create a SQS queue and send it a message.
+Worth 3 points Challenge 11: Write an application that prints hello world if the SQS queue has a message.
 Worth 5 points

 ##API Challenge Group E - Cleaning up
-Challenge 14: Write a script that tags the EC2 instances with the date, creater, and a delete on date 1 week from the instance creation time .
+Challenge 12: Write a script that tags the EC2 instances with the date, creater, and a delete on date 1 week from the instance creation time .
 Worth 10 points
 Challenge 13: Write an application that nukes everything in you have created from these exercises.
 It should:
 Delete all EC2 instances
 Delete all Custom Amazon Images